 Outsourced localization

-However, outsourcing does require more resources on your part as you will effectively cooperate with another agency on ensuring that your game is playable and understandable in a variety of languages.
+However, outsourcing does require more resources on your part as you will effectively cooperate with another agency to ensure that your game is playable and understandable in a variety of languages.
 If you want to appropriate your game into numerous different languages and access vastly differing markets across the world, outsourcing might be the best choice for your project.

 Partially localized UI without content subtitles